 Titanium is a popular material used in making many products used in different environmental conditions.
 This is due to its anti-corrosion and anti-rust properties.
-Titanium material is inert to acids, waters, acid chloride, etc., making it suitable for making products used in such conditions.
+Titanium material is inert to acids, water, acid chloride, etc., making it suitable for making products used in such conditions.

 Titanium alloys have an increased elasticity than other materials such as steel and nickel.
 Consequently, it has better flexibility which reduces stress during fabrication and machining.
 As a result of its elasticity, titanium is suitable for making products such as springs, drill pipes and bellows.

 Titanium material is non-reactive, non-toxic, and biocompatible.
 Consequently, it is used in making products that are compatible with the body.
-This includes prosthetics, body implants and jewellery.
+This includes prosthetics, body implants and jewelry.
 It is also an ideal product for making products used in food processing.

 · Thermal Expansion